CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 To work with our own data in the container, we share a folder containing our data with the container.

-Open a terminal window and change into the Abui data directory on your desktop (if it's not there, jump back up to the [Download some toy data][] section above).
+Open a terminal window and change into the Abui data directory on your desktop (if it's not there, jump back up to the (Download some toy data)[#download-some-toy-data] section above).

 Mac
 ```